jardof/Automated-Mobile-Testing/README.md

-# selenium_testing
+# Appium automated Mobile Testing
-First steps with selenium and web testing
+Models and methods to interact with different elements